 In simulated surgical environments, students prepare, set up and maintain sterile fields, use sterilization and disinfection procedures, prepare supplies and equipment for surgery, and patient preparation.

 The program has achieved national accreditation from the Commission on Accreditation of Allied Health Education Programs.
-Graduates are eligible to take the National Examination for the Certified Surgical Technologists (CST), provided by the National Board of Surgical Technology and Surgical Assisting (NBSTSA).
+Graduates are eligible to take the Association of Surgical Technologists National Certification Examination.

 Commission on Accreditation of Allied Health Education Programs